|Iterativity in Grammar

 Crucially, it is shown that this redistribution of activity must apply in a single step if multiple reduplicative morphemes are present.
 This argument is based on a case study of Sikaiana, where an innermost reduplicant shows reduction effects in multiple reduplication contexts (Red2-Red1-Base).
 Crucially, Red2 copies from the base and not the adjacent Red1 - in an iterative copying model, Red1 was hence only copied once and should not show reduction effects that are bound to multiple copying.
 If copying is non-iterative distribution of underlying activity, on the other hand, both R1, R2 and the copied base are symmetrically weakened in a multiple reduplication context and the Sikaiana reduction falls out straightforwardly.

-The workshop will take place in the GWZ building (=Geisteswissenschaftliches Zentrum) in Beethovenstr.
+The workshop will take place in the GWZ building (= Geisteswissenschaftliches Zentrum) in Beethovenstr.
 15. The room will be H1 5.16 (roughly: the westernmost room on the 5th/top floor).
+See also the linguistics department website for more details.

 Show bigger map